MakerDev/GongmongUs/Assets/Externals/FirstGearGames/Supporters/Assets/FlexNetworkTransform/README.txt

     OnClientDataReceived
         Dispatched when server receives data from a client while using client authoritative.
-            To reject data on the server you only have to nullify the data.
-For example: obj.Data = null;
+            To reject data on the server you only have to call IgnoreData() on the ReceivedClientData instance.
+For example, obj.IgnoreData();

             You may also modify the data instead.
             For example: obj.Data.Position = Vector3.zero;